Picture "Rose in Blue Vase", framed

 Influenced by Fauvism, Alexej von Jawlensky painted with bright colours, fierce brushwork and dark outlines.
 His works are among the most sought-after works of classical modernism and can be found in the world's great museums.

-Günter Dietz developed a revolutionary method for the authentic reproduction of paintings, where not the usual printing inks are used, but the same original colours used by the artist.
-Depending on the artist's painting technique, up to 140 (!), different paint applications need to be applied in order to achieve a perfect replica of the original that also tangibly reproduces the "relief" and pastosity of colour composition.
+A revolutionary process developed by Günter Dietz for the authentic reproduction of paintings, in which not the usual printing inks are used but the same original colours used by the artist.
+Depending on the artist's painting technique, up to 140 (!) different layers of paint my be required to achieve a perfect replica of the original that also tangibly reproduces the "relief" and texture of the paint.

-The result is a perfect, gridless reproduction that comes very close to the original in expressiveness and effect.
-Even museum specialists often can not distinguish the replica from the original.
-Therefore, a special security note must be added, which is visible only under X-rays.
+The result is a perfect, gridless reproduction that closely resembles the original in terms of expressiveness and effect.
+Even museum specialists often can not distinguish the original from the replica.
+Therefore, a special security note must be added, which is only visible under X-rays.

 The edition of most Dietz replicas is limited, usually to 950 copies.
-Each canvas replica is stretched onto a frame as the original, so you can retighten the canvas in case of fluctuations in room temperature and humidity.
-A high-quality solid wood strips round off every Dietz replica.
+Each canvas replica is stretched onto a stretcher frame, just like the original, so that it can be re-stretched in case of fluctuations in room temperature and humidity.
+A high-quality solid wood frame completes the appearance every Dietz replica.

-Numerous masterpiece paintings of Rembrandt, Caspar David Friedrich, Claude Monet, Gustav Klimt and various others have been recreated by the "Dietz Offizin".
-Famous modern artists such as Pablo Picasso, Salvador Dalí, Max Ernst, Friedensreich Hundertwasser, Joan Miró and Marc Chagall have used this method developed by Günter Dietz in order to have replicas of their works produced.
+Numerous masterpiece paintings of Rembrandt, Caspar David Friedrich, Claude Monet, Gustav Klimt, and others, have been recreated by the "Dietz Offizin".
+Famous modern artists such as Pablo Picasso, Salvador Dalí, Max Ernst, Friedensreich Hundertwasser, Joan Miró, and Marc Chagall have used this method developed by Günter Dietz in order to have replicas of their works produced.

-Press comments:
+Press Comments:

 "The Dietz System provides images as good as the originals.
-What the electronics did with the invention of Hi-Fi and stereo for music playback - here the graphic technology made up for visual art."
+What electronics achieved with the invention of Hi-Fi and stereo for music playback, this technology has now done for the visual arts."
 (Die Zeit, German newspaper)

 "In theory, there is no difference between the original and the Dietz replica.
-They should not be called reproductions, but facsimiles."
+They should be called facsimiles, not reproductions."
 (Newsweek, US-American news magazine)

-"For art printers all over the world remains unrealizable to this day, what Dietz only managed with the help of printing technology: The perfect reproduction of painted works."
+"For art printers all over the world, what Dietz has achieved with the printing technique remains an unattainable goal: the perfect reproduction of painted works."
 (Der Spiegel, German news magazine)

 Artistic movement that replaced Impressionism in the early 20th century.

-The most important representatives of Expressionism were the founders of "Die Brücke" (The Bridge): Ernst Ludwig Kirchner, Erich Heckel, Karl Schmidt-Rottluff, Max Pechstein, Otto Mueller and Franz Marc, August Macke and others.
+The most important representatives of Expressionism were the founders of "Die Brücke": Ernst Ludwig Kirchner, Erich Heckel, Karl Schmidt-Rottluff, Max Pechstein, Otto Mueller and Franz Marc, August Macke and others.

 Masters of Viennese Expressionism are Egon Schiele and Oskar Kokoschka.
-Among the sculptors, Ernst Barlach is the most famous.
+Among sculptors, Ernst Barlach is the most famous.

 Fauvism is the French form of Expressionism.